 We serve a limited area, and to apply you should be within about a 3 hour radius from Jasper, TX.
 This includes East and Southeast Texas, the Houston Metropolitan Area, and Western and Central Louisiana.
 Candidates from other areas will be considered only if you have the willingness to travel to Thistle Ridge frequently (expect a work session every three months and more frequently near the end of training all at your expense), and provide travel for the trainer to and from your home at your expense during the application process, training process, and follow up visits after the dog is in the home.
 These expenses include costs for gas, hotel, rental car, meals, and reasonable incidentals such as parking, other flights involved with traveling with a dog, etc.

 You must be able to take full financial and physical responsibility for the upkeep for a diabetic alert dog.
 This requires daily exercise, grooming, vet visits, high quality food, and everything else that goes along with having a dog in your home.
 The dog stays with the diabetic for the majority of the day and night, so being able to accommodate this is a must.
 And lastly most dogs will live for 10-20 years and you must be able to care for your dog, even after it retires from it’s life of service.
 Our program is primarily targeted at older children and teenagers but each situation is evaluated on a case by case basis.
 You must be dedicated and educated in self care and willing to continue that care after the dogs comes to live with you.
 It is NOT a substitute for medical care, but rather an additional tool to help manage your healthcare program.
-At this time, Medical Alert Dogs are notf7ccdd72 covered by medical insurance programs.
+At this time, Medical Alert Dogs are not covered by medical insurance programs.
 You should expect a fully trained dog to cost anywhere from $18,000-$25,000 depending on the situation with the dog and the training model that is chosen for you.
 Things that will vary these costs will be purchasing a dog from another breeder, additional travel costs, and extended training time due to lack of following the protocol by the diabetic or the family once the dog is in the home.
 We understand that this is a great deal of money for a dog, and want you to know that we will help you with fundraising ideas, fundraising websites, Social media networking, and anything else we can do to help you obtain your dog with as little financial burden to you as possible.
 Each dog receives over 1000 hours of documented training, and we want you to feel confident that the dog you get is the best.
 We realize that while it can be a bit of a “sticker shock” at first, the value of a life saved and the improvement in the quality of life has no price tag.
 That’s why we do everything possible to make sure you get the most well-trained, genetically superior dog available to you.
 We only train a handful of dogs at one time, and will keep you on a commitment list while waiting for the perfect puppy to be located or born and begin it’s training.
 Each dog is trained by me, and by doing this, you will always know how your dog is handled, where it is staying, and every aspect of the day to day operation.

 We are part of the Diabetic Alert Dog Alliance, a group that is working to set the standard for DADs.
 Please visit their website to learn about all of the information and research about using a DAD.
 All of our trained dogs meet the guidelines for a service dog under the Assistance Dog International Training Standards.